What are the 10 things you would say to an overprotective parent of a young adult(22-25 yrs of age)

 So to get back to your question, maturity and standards differ even within countries of similar background and I think there is more way than one way to maturity.

 What are the ways that overprotective parents don't respect, even love their children?How do overprotective parents view their children as somewhat inept, incompetent, & even slow?
-Parents are overprotective of...
+Parents are overprotective of their children because somehow they view their children as not being capable of...

 Why don't kids respect parents anymore?